 Modern online collaboration software such as Hygger.io will help distributed teams to work together in real-time on everything from simple documents to advanced product roadmaps and online Kanban boards.

 Prioritizing results, deadlines, and deliverables look more useful than just using the traditional variables to measure employee performance (how they get along with their peers, ethic issues, etc.).

 5. Trust your team

 Trust is crucial in any business and in any team, no matter whether your colleagues work shoulder to shoulder in the same office or perform virtually.
 By refraining from micromanaging everything they do, you will avoid eroding that trust.
 Give them freedom and then step back and wait for the finished product.

 6. Meet together

-Even rare meetings with your distributed employees is vital if you want to keep everyone on track and work efficiently.
-These events will improve unity and streamline goal setting for the betterment of your business as a whole.
+Even rare meetings with your distributed employees are vital if you want to keep everyone on track and work efficiently.
+These events will improve unity and streamline goal setting to the advantage of your business as a whole.